jjaffeux/Motionscan/README.md

 If you want build this application you need to upload images with json attached to images, for example : http://cl.ly/image/3l331E0K0L2P

+Look the standalone demo app for more informations : https://github.com/jjaffeux/TestMotionscan

 # Documentation
 ## Motionscan::Sync